yuval-a/deriveODM/readme.md

    type:"",
 }, "Animal");

+/*
-// Define a "derived" Dog data model (both Dog and Animal will be under the Animals collection), and assign "Dog" as a default value for `type` for all `Dog` models
+ * Define a "derived" Dog data model (both Dog and Animal will be under the Animals collection),
+ * and assign "Dog" as a default value for `type` for all `Dog` models.
-// We use an underscore as the last character to add `type: "Dog"` - to the "Default Criteria" - this means that all data retrieval methods will automatically
+ * We use an underscore as the last character to add `type: "Dog"` - to the "Default Criteria" - this means that all data retrieval methods will automatically
+ * add `type:"Dog"` to their find queries.
+ */
-// add `type:"Dog"` to their find queries. const Dog = Animal.derive({ type_:"Dog" });
+const Dog = Animal.derive({ type_:"Dog" });

 // The new data object and document (Ubu) will also automatically have `type: "Dog"` associated with it.